 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

-With about 949 physicians in East Timor, there are about 0.72 doctors per 1000 inhabitants.
-Here again the comparison: worldwide this standard is 1.50 physicians per 1000 inhabitants and in the EU even 3.57.
+With about 951 physicians in Timor-Leste, there are about 0.72 doctors per 1000 inhabitants.
+Here again the comparison: worldwide this standard is 1.50 physicians per 1,000 inhabitants and in the EU is 3.57.